THE QUEST IS ON!

 3. Movement, floofability and PACKABILITY FACTOR

 Some of the most dramatic photos I've ever taken were with brides wearing dresses that allowed lots movement and flow.
 It's all about the floofability factor!
 Ya think I just invented that word?
 I sure did!
 But it's true, gowns that get picked up by the wind and flow easily help to create movement in a still frame which results in more dramatic images.
 If you are looking for a dress that allows for dramatic movement, look for high quality tulle, lace or chiffon which are lightweight fabrics that allow your dress to dance in the wind.
-If you try dresses in a bridal shop, make a test: Twirl, dance and jump to see a) if you are comfortable moving around and b) how much the fabrics flows.
+If you try dresses in a bridal shop, make a test: Twirl, dance, jump and run a few steps to see a) if you are comfortable moving around and b) how much the fabrics flows.
 That being said - not every dress will move a lot depending on the style you are looking for and that is totally fine.

 When eloping another factor may be of interest: does the dress get wrinkles already looking at it?
 When eloping you probably have to take your dress either on a plane or pack it into your backpack when eloping in the mountains.
 Make sure you know what to expect and choose a fabric that is forgiving when packed into a small space.